 Plantar Fasciitis, Posterior Tibial Tendonitis, and Peroneal Tendonitis

 When you’re out on the trail, you’re an athlete.
 If you’re carrying a backpack that weighs anywhere from 20-40 pounds you can look forward to burning about 500-800 calories per hour depending on your age, gender, weight, and height.

-Since the average thru-hiker walks anywhere between 10-25 miles in a day on a trail that means calorie requirements, including the standard 2,000 per day, are anywhere from 7,000 to 22,000 calories to maintain normal weight.
+Since the average thru-hiker walks anywhere between 10-25+ miles in a day on a trail that means caloric requirements, including the standard 2,000 per day, are anywhere from 7,000 to 22,000 calories to maintain normal weight.